mrinjamul/mess-management-backend/README.md

 - Authentication: Secure API endpoints using authentication to ensure data privacy and integrity.
 - Member Management: Add, update, and remove members from the system.
 - Attendance Tracking: Record attendance for lunch and dinner meals for each member.
+- Menu: manage menu for the week.
 - Expenses tracking: Record expenses for the mess.
+- Transaction management: Kepp records of all the transactions.
+- Money management: Keep track of all the money which comes in and goes out.
+- Keep track of Manager: Record all the managers which was assigned in each month.
 - Billing System: Automatically generate monthly billing reports for each member based on their meal attendance.
-(Not implemented Yet)

 ## 2. Prerequisites